Common Mistakes People Make When Handling Their Own Personal Injury Claims

 When you file a personal injury claim on your own, the settling insurance company will seem like it is working in your best interest.
 It might sound nice and agreeable on the phone.
 However, what the worker is not telling you is the company’s goal is to get you to admit fault or at least partial fault.
 If the company can do this, then it can say you are either not entitled to seek damages or can only receive a percentage of the claim.

 Insurance company interviewers will typically ask leading questions.
 For instance, they might ask you what you were doing when the accident occurred.
 Without thinking, you may say you were talking to someone on the phone.
 Now they can say you weren’t paying attention, and therefore were partially at fault for the accident.

 A personal injury attorney will handle all negotiations with the insurance company.
 In addition, the attorney will advise you on how to best answer questions during the interview process and be present to ensure you do not hurt your claim.

 Some insurance companies can be sneaky.
 They might say they are issuing checks to cover your initial damages, like to pay for current medical expenses.
 However, what they do not tell you is, by cashing the checks, you are agreeing your claims are settled.
 They may also have you sign “general releases” to get the checks.
 The wording in the fine print in the releases could also state you are agreeing your claims are settled.

-A personal injury lawyer will make sure that your claim is not settled without your knowledge.
+A Houston car accident lawyer will make sure that your claim is not settled without your knowledge.
 Lawyers are also equally aware of these tactics used by some insurance companies.

 Settling Too Low